browserengineering/book/book/accessibility.md

-By the way, the acronym `a11y` in `a11y_node`, with an "a", the number 11, and a "y", is a common shorthand for the word "accessibility".[^why-11] The `hit_test` function I'm calling is the same one we wrote [earlier in Section 7.3](chrome.md#click-handling) to handle clicks, except of course that it's searching a different tree:
+By the way, the acronym `a11y` in `a11y_node`, with an "a", the number 11, and a "y", is a common shorthand for the word "accessibility".[^why-11] The `hit_test` function recurses over the accessibility tree:

 [^why-11]: The number "11" refers to the number of letters we're
     eliding from "accessibility".